Anytime Capacity Expansion in Medical Residency Match by Monte Carlo Tree Search: Method

 To deal with this issue, we introduce an improved tree representation of the expansion, which we call the iterative priority tree (IPT).
 For each node $i$, it only allocates a node with its priority higher than the most prioritized hospital that has been allocated a seat.
 IPT solves the issue of redunduncy in the iterative tree: \begin{prop}{\rm (Nonredundancy of IPT)} For each expansion vector $\bt \in \Natural^\EH$, there exists a unique node in IPT. \end{prop} \begin{proof} Each expansion uniquely corresponds to a nonincreasing sequence of numbers.
 For example, expansion $\bt = (1, 3, 1)$ corresponds to $3\rightarrow 2\rightarrow 2\rightarrow 2\rightarrow 1$.
 It is easy to confirm that, in the iterative priority tree, this is the unique path that leads to the desired expansion. \end{proof}

 While the IPT is nonredundant, there still remains some space for improvement.
 The batch tree (BT) representation fully exploits the priority information to allocate more than one seats to popular nodes, which reduces the depth of the optimal solution in the tree.
 Namely, each depth of BT corresponds to how many seats to allocate to each hospital.
 The following proposition states that the properties of BT: \begin{prop}{\rm (Nonredundancy and decisiveness of BT)} BT is nonredundant.
-It is also decisive, that is, a tree where the depth of the optimal node is minimum among the trees where each edge allocates seats to one hospital if the optimal solution aligns with the expansion vector, i.e., $t_1 \ge t_2 \ge t_3 \ge \dots \ge t_C$. \end{prop} \begin{proof} The nonredundancy is trivial.
+It is also decisive, that is, if the optimal solution aligns with the expansion vector (i.e., $t_1 \ge t_2 \ge t_3 \ge \dots \ge t_H$), then BT minimizes the depth of the optimal node among all trees such that each edge allocates seats to one hospital. \end{prop} \begin{proof} The nonredundancy is trivial.
 In the following, we derive the decisiveness of the BT.
-Assume that the optimal expansion vector is such that $t_1 \ge t_2 \ge t_3 \ge \dots \ge t_C$, and let $c$ be the first index such that $t_c = 0$.
-BT includes the path of depth $c-1$ that leads to this allocation. \end{proof}
+Assume that the optimal expansion vector is such that $t_1 \ge t_2 \ge t_3 \ge \dots \ge t_H$, and let $h$ be the first index such that $t_h = 0$.
+BT includes the path of depth $h-1$ that leads to this allocation. \end{proof}